EN-IH-WDPT-JUN21/tEapot-Cinebase-movies-app-frontend/README.md

   Remarks
   ===========================
   When starting up playlist-service you may encounter JWT timeout error.
 In such case please start the application once again.

+  It may also happen when running tests and, as such, they may fail with JWT timeout error.
+In that case please also rerun the tests.

   This application is using IMDB API which is restricted in number of requets per day.